mattparko/liberty-workshop/02_exercise1.md

       storage: 1Gi" | oc apply -n $NAMESPACE -f -
 ```

+You can view all persistent volume claims in your namespace with the command `oc get pvc`

 #### Step 3
-Deploy an existing sample Open Liberty application using the Open Liberty Operator.
+Now let's deploy a sample Open Liberty application using the Open Liberty Operator.
+This deployment will use an existing container image with a sample Liberty application pre-baked into it.
 ```bash
 echo "apiVersion: openliberty.io/v1beta1
 kind: OpenLibertyApplication